Spnl48/PSInjector/README.md

 • Altering functionality of another process or entire OS

-Code Injection Target

-Before injecting code, malware must figure out who and where it wants to inject its code.
-Malware can inject its code into existing processes running on the system, as well as into the kernel.
-Alternatively, it can create/spawn a new process off itself in a suspended state and inject code into it.
-For user space, we already know that each process has its own private virtual memory space split into user mode and kernel mode address space.
-The user-mode space of the virtual memory is tampered by another process, even though it is private to the process.
-If malware injects code into the user-mode part of any other process, only that process is affected by the malware.
-Modifying the kernel impacts all processes on the system.
-But again, injecting into the kernel by adding a kernel module or altering an existing kernel module is not a child’s play.
-A programmer needs to be extremely careful while playing around with any kernel code, as a small mistake can dramatically impact the system and may lead to a system crash.
-On the other hand, the kernel is highly protected and not that easy to modify, making it not the most sought-after destination for malware.

 Steps for Code Injection
 Code injection is largely handled in the following steps.